Diagnosis

 Treatments to lower blood pressure in the portal vein may reduce the risk of bleeding esophageal varices.
 Treatments may include:

-- Medicines to reduce pressure in the portal vein.
-A type of blood pressure drug called a beta blocker may help reduce blood pressure in your portal vein.
+• Medicines to reduce pressure in the portal vein.
+A type of blood pressure drug called a beta blocker may help reduce blood pressure in the portal vein.
 This can decrease the likelihood of bleeding.
-Beta blocker medicines include propranolol (Inderal, Innopran XL) and nadolol (Corgard).
+Beta blocker medicines include propranolol (Inderal, Innopran XL) and nadolol.

-Using elastic bands to tie off bleeding veins.
-If your esophageal varices appear to have a high risk of bleeding, or if you've had bleeding from varices before, your health care provider might recommend a procedure called endoscopic band ligation.
+• Using elastic bands to tie off bleeding veins.
+If the esophageal varices appear to have a high risk of bleeding, or if the varices have bled before, a healthcare professional might recommend a procedure called endoscopic band ligation.

-Using an endoscope, the provider uses suction to pull the varices into a chamber at the end of the scope and wraps them with an elastic band.
-This essentially "strangles" the veins so that they can't bleed.
+Using an endoscope, the care professional uses suction to pull the varices into a chamber at the end of the scope and wraps them with an elastic band.
+This essentially "strangles" the veins so they can't bleed.
 Endoscopic band ligation carries a small risk of complications, such as bleeding and scarring of the esophagus.

 Treatment if you're bleeding